-Block voice calls, FaceTime calls, Messages and Mail from certain people

-- Phone app on your iPhone: In the Phone app, tap Favourites, Recent or Voicemail, tap (1) next to the name, phone number or email address of the contact you want to block, scroll down, tap Block this Caller, then tap Block Contact. - FaceTime app on your iPhone or iPad: In your FaceTime call history, tap (1) next to the name, phone number, or email address of the contact you want to block, scroll down, tap Block this Caller, then tap Block Contact. - FaceTime app on your Mac: In your FaceTime call history, Control-click the name, phone number or email address of the contact you want to block, then select Block this Caller. - Messages app on your iPhone or iPad: In the Messages app, tap a conversation, tap the name or number at the top of the conversation, tap (1), scroll down, then tap Block this Caller. - Messages app on your Mac: In your Messages history, select the name, phone number or email address of the person you want to block.
-From the Conversation menu, choose Block Person, then click Block. - Mail app on your iPhone or iPad: In the Mail app, select an email message from the sender, tap their name at the top of the email, select Block this Contact, then tap Block this Contact. - Mail app on your Mac: In the Mail app, select an email message from the sender, click the arrow next to their name at the top of the email, then from the pop-up menu choose Block this Contact.
+Block voice calls, FaceTime calls, Messages and Mail from certain people next to the name, phone number or email address of the contact you want to block, scroll down, tap Block this Caller, then tap Block Contact. - FaceTime app on your iPhone or iPad: In your FaceTime call history, tap (1) next to the name, phone number or email address of the contact you want to block, scroll down, tap Block this Caller, then tap Block Contact. - FaceTime app on your Mac: In your FaceTime call history, Control-click the name, phone number or email address of the contact you want to block, then select Block this Caller. - Messages app on your iPhone or iPad: In the Messages app, tap a conversation, tap the name or number at the top of the conversation, tap (i), scroll down, then tap Block this Caller. - Messages app on your Mac: In your Messages history, select the name, phone number or email address of the person you want to block.
+From the Conversation menu, choose Block Person, then click Block. - Mail app on your iPhone or iPad: In the Mail app, select an email message from the sender, tap their name at the top of the email, select Block this Contact, then tap Block this Contact.

+- Phone app on your iPhone: In the Phone app, tap Favourites, Recents or Voicemail, tap

+• Mail app on your Mac: In the Mail app, select an email message from the sender, click the arrow next to their name at the top of the email, then from the pop-up menu, choose Block this Contact.

-The Blocked icon \bigcirc appears next to the sender's name in the message list and a banner is added to their messages to indicate they're blocked.
+The Blocked icon \bigotimes appears next to the sender's name in the message list and a banner is added to their messages to indicate they're blocked.
 The banner also provides a link to the Blocked pane of Mail settings, where you can manage blocked senders.